-To enable Windows PowerShell to run signed scripts, run the following command in an elevated Windows PowerShell window (a Windows PowerShell window you open by selecting Run as administrator):
+To require all scripts that you download from the internet are signed by a trusted publisher, run the following command in an elevated Windows PowerShell window (a Windows PowerShell window you open by selecting Run as administrator):

 You need to configure this setting only once on your computer, not every time you connect.

 On your local computer, open Windows PowerShell and run the following command:

 In the Windows PowerShell Credential Request dialog box, type your work or school account and password, and then click OK.